jacebenson/jace.pro/src/post/2021-01-29-custom-domain-for-pdis/index.md

 Jarod M. was speaking on a zoom call and I was reminded of the domain work he did.
 He said something about proxying the domain on Cloudflare.
 I'm not sure how he did it to his instance last year, but I thought, I know how to do that on Netlify.
 The next day I tried it out and bam, worked.

 You're here because you want to know how.

-Here's what you'll need.
+## Here's what you'll need.

-1. Access to your DNS for the domain.
+1.  **Access to your DNS** for the domain.
 Either to move to Netlify DNS, or to create appropriate records.
-2. A Netlify account.
+2. A **Netlify account**.
-3. A Git repository pointing to the proper domain [like this one](https://github.com/jacebenson/dev)
+3. A **Git repository pointing to the proper domain [like this one](https://github.com/jacebenson/dev)**.

 You can read the repo's readme, or follow along here.
 Also there are at least two other ways to do this.
 One is using [ServiceNow's custom URL feature](https://docs.servicenow.com/bundle/paris-platform-administration/page/integrate/authentication/concept/custom-url.html).
 The other is some magic on Cloudflare.